 To find what works best for you, study the experience of the companies that have introduced the home office option to their workflow a long time ago.
-Many writing companies, for instance, have incorporated time management worksheets, where every employee has to indicate the hours they spent working.
+Many essay writers services, for instance, have incorporated time management worksheets, where every employee has to indicate the hours they spent working.

 For personal management, you can use tools like Clockify or Todoist, which have the deadline tracker feature that will hold you accountable and help you make sure that you complete all your daily goals.

 The current situation is difficult for us all.
 It is natural that we all feel a bit dazed and uneasy because of the abrupt changes the world is currently going through.